TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-17-php-object-calisthenics-rules-made-simple-version-3-0-is-out-now.md

 ## To Sum up Object Calisthenics 3.0

 - This release focuses **on simple setup** rather than on academic explanation of their meaning.
-- Rules are explained on examples.
+- Rules are *explained in examples*.
+- 0-setup.
+You can just **copy-paste CLI command and run it**.
-- You can choose a **level of strictness that suits you**.
+- You can choose a **level of strictness that suits you** thanks to flexible configuration.

 To find more details about this release see [Release notes on Github](https://github.com/object-calisthenics/phpcs-calisthenics-rules/releases/tag/v3.0.0).